preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 Apps
 ========

-This is an ongoing, preliminary documentation for functionality to come in Omnia 6.5.
+This is a documentation of how this list works in Omnia 6.5 and later.

 Within a Business Profile several Community Apps can be active for different settings.
 To be able to create a Community App, at least one template for this purpose must be available.
 If none are, create a template first.